Valencia Griffin-Wallace: The Queen of Define U

 CP: Tell us about your event in November.

 In November is the 3rd annual Define U Live on the 11th in Houston, TX.
+Define U Live is an extension of Define U Movement and Define U Radio.
 Typically, I have had it here in Louisiana, but Houston is my adopted hometown and I visit there often.
 This year, I focused on bringing diverse queens together because personally and professionally, my world is diverse.
 Where I love empowerment, queens need a "how to" and "what to do" guide.
 That is where the event comes in.
 Everyone will learn practical strategies that they can use immediately to start designing their life, money, and business.
 Tickets available at www.defineulive.com where you can see the speaker videos also.

 CP: What advice would you give for others who want to be an entrepreneur?